- Courses conducted around the World -

 Should you become recognized as a Specialist Coach in your area of expertise and industry?

-The Mentoring of Coaches is now seen by private, corporate and prospective clients as an important means of providing quality assurance.
+The Mentoring of Coaches is now seen by private, corporate and prospective clients as an important means of providing quality

 The Process of Successful Change and Coaches as Change Agents